thammegowda/parser-indexer/README.md

-         graph :  Builds a graph of documents, and writes the edges set to file pagerank :  Computes page rank for nodes in graph phase2parse :  Pharses the text content for NER and updates index updaterank :  Updates Page rank
+         graph :  Builds a graph of documents, and writes the edges set to file pagerank :  Computes page rank for nodes in graph phase2parse :  Pharses the text content for NER and updates index postdump :  Parse the file dump  and post 'em to solr updaterank :  Updates Page rank
   ```